IoT in Africa: 4 Key Use Cases

 During the trial period, collected waste volume significantly increased with the help of smart sensors, highlighting the benefits and effectiveness of adopting IoT technology.

-3) Tanzania: Stopping oil theft
+3) Tanzania: Stopping Oil Theft

 In Tanzania, IoT technology is being used to stop oil pilferage within fleets via radio frequency identification (RFID) technology.